keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 })
 ```

-**Note** you probably noticed that I'm performing a cross-origin requests with cookie (`credentials: "include"`).
+**Note** you probably noticed that I'm performing a cross-origin requests with cookies (`credentials: "include"`).
 This is by design:

-- some application instance is embeddable on 3rd party pages
+- some instances of our applications are embeddable on 3rd party pages
-- few of the application instance are public.
+- few applications are public.
   Other only runs previous authentication

 This will be important later.